instadw/instadwell-blog/_posts/2025-12-08-top-10-co-living-spaces-in-koramangala-and-sg-palya-living-guide-2026.md

 ---

-## Single Room PG in Koramangala | Single Occupancy and Single Sharing Options
+## Single Room PG in Koramangala, Single Occupancy and Single Sharing Options

 Single room PG in Koramangala is a distinct pricing category.
 Most properties lead with shared room rates in listings, so single occupancy PG in Koramangala requires a direct inquiry with the operator.